Roahn333singh/ConvoLens-studio/README.md

-# Firebase Studio
+#ConvoLens

-This is a NextJS starter in Firebase Studio.
+This is a Frontend of application.

 To get started, take a look at src/app/page.tsx.